VidunderGunder/expo-prototype-tutorial/README.md

 ![picture 4](images/45a20c4a5ec03202a3b4783b0bbaa07a3088b582b4011f018345cdd6a04c0368.png)

-There you should be presented with the information needed to test your app.
+There you should be presented with the information needed to test your app on mobile.
 Send the link in the address bar to your testers.

-## 💲 Publish to app stores
+## 💲 Publish to app stores *- not free...*

 This is outside the scope of this tutorial, as we are only creating a prototype.